Here’s a bit of a subjective question: “What credit card has the best rewards?”

 Most rewards credit cards would require you to spend somewhere in the ballpark of $25,000 to $90,000 to earn that much cash back.
 For most people, that’s probably much more than their budget allows, and not a wise spending plan to earn a little cash back.

-So be sure to look all available offers to see which is the best fit.
-You may find that the combination of an upfront bonus, along with two other credit cards for specific rewards may be better than just one all purpose rewards credit card.
+So be sure to look all available credit card offers to see which is the best fit.
+You may find that the combination of an upfront bonus, along with two other credit cards for specific rewards may be better than just one all-purpose rewards credit card.

-Fortunately, you can hold several credit cards at once and take advantage of all the rewards.
+Fortunately, you can hold several credit cards at once and take advantage of the many rewards programs that exist.
+Just be sure to manage your cards properly so you don’t miss a payment.